hydroflux/abstractor-ws/README.md

 - [ ] Integrate iguana scripts to work with the top level environment file
 - [ ] Create a convert_document_numbers script
 - [ ] Create an "execution", "review", & "download only" option for execution

+### Dolphin To Do

+- [ ] Create a new directory to work with the crocodile codebase
+- [ ] Add all crocodile scripts (execute, login, logout, search, open, record, download)
+- [ ] Integrate crocodile scripts to work with the top level environment file
+- [ ] Create a convert_document_numbers script
+- [ ] Create an "execution", "review", & "download only" option for execution